The Nittaku Ludeack blade series can be said to be the main product for Nittaku.

-The feeling is quite soft when I first holding the blade.
-Although the blade is featured with walnut outer veneer, it is not as hard as Yasaka Extra Offensive.
+The feeling is quite soft when holding the blade.
+Although the blade is featured with a walnut outer veneer, it is not as hard as Yasaka Extra Offensive.
 The configuration of the DHS Hurricane 3 rubber, coupled with the glass fiber, leads to a solid feel and a pleasant touch.

 When I try to do some loops, the initial feeling is very good.
 I need to fasten my arm movement to return the arc ball.
 But the return speed is very fast.

 The aromatic carbon blade has a sleek surface, it is compatible with the characteristics of aryl fiber and carbon fiber.
 It can help to play soft, fast, or slow.

 In contrast, glass fiber is more like a decent blade.
 It can offer players consistent agility and a clearer feel.